 - Hot or cold compresses: Alternating between heat and cold therapy can provide relief from the sensations associated with RLS.

-- Regular exercise: Engaging in physical activity, such as walking, swimming, or yoga, can help reduce the frequency and intensity of RLS symptoms.
-However, vigorous exercise close to bedtime should be avoided as it may worsen symptoms.
+- Regular exercise: Practicing some physical activity, such as walking, swimming, or yoga, can help reduce the frequency and intensity of RLS symptoms.
+However, strenuous exercise close to bedtime should be avoided as it may worsen symptoms.

 4. Pharmacological management